Lisca (football manager): Career

 On 18 July 2017, Lisca was appointed Paraná head coach, but was dismissed on 2 September after altercations with the club's board and supposedly assaulting the club's assistant coach Matheus Costa.
 On 8 October he was named at the helm of Guarani, leaving the club in the end of the year.

 On 10 December 2017, Lisca was named Criciúma head coach, but resigned the following 29 January after just four matches.
 On 4 June 2018, he returned to Ceará in the place of departing Jorginho.

 On 22 April 2019, after losing the year's Campeonato Cearense, Lisca was sacked.
 The following 30 January, he replaced Red Bull Bragantino-bound Felipe Conceição at the helm of América Mineiro.
 He led the Coelho to the semifinals of the 2020 Copa do Brasil, while also achieving promotion from the 2020 Série B.

 On 14 June 2021, after seven winless matches, Lisca resigned.
 On 20 July, he replaced Marcelo Cabo at the helm of Vasco da Gama in the second division, but resigned on 8 September after 12 matches.

 On 27 June 2022, Lisca was named head coach of second division side Sport Recife.
 On 19 July, after just four matches in charge, he left the club to take over Santos in the top tier.

 On 12 September 2022, Lisca left Santos on a mutual agreement, and was named head coach of fellow top tier side Avaí the following day.
 He was sacked from the latter side on 24 October, after six straight losses in seven matches.

 On 21 September 2023, after nearly one year without a club, Lisca took over Vila Nova in division two.
 He only lasted four matches, being dismissed less than a month later.

 On 28 August 2024, Lisca returned to América.
 He left by mutual consent on 19 November, after the club's mathematically missed out promotion.

+On 2 February 2026, after more than a year without a club, Lisca was appointed head coach of Botafogo-PB.
+On 28 April, after just 16 matches, he was sacked.